Overview of Bohmian Mechanics: Historical Development of Bohmian Mechanics

 \subsection{Quantum hydrodynamics}

 It is sometimes claimed that ideas similar to those developed by de Broglie were put forward by Madelung in 1926 \cite{om.Madelung}.
 What Madelung proposed, however, was to regard an electron with mass $m$ and wave function $\psi(\vec{r},t)$ not as a particle with a determined trajectory but as a continuous fluid with mass density $m \abs{\psi(\vec{r},t)}^2$ \cite{om.wyatt2005,om.Takabayasi}.
-In Madelung's hydrodynamic interpretation of \eref{om.scho}, the fluid velocity coincides mathematically with de Broglie's guiding \eref{om.guidance}, but the physical interpretation is quite different.
-Let us return again to the double-slit experiment to understand Madelung's point of view.
+In Madelung's hydrodynamic interpretation of \eref{om.scho}, the fluid velocity coincides mathematically with de Broglie's guiding \eref{om.guidance}, but the ontological interpretation is quite different.